 Food Stop: Dumpling Man

 Dumpling Man is a tiny dumpling shop a few blocks before the end of the Mosaic Trail.
 They serve Northern Asian style dumplings, which they roll out and fill right in front of you.
-We sampled four kinds of dumplings on our DIY NYC food tour: soup, pork, banana, and pumpkin.
+We sampled four kinds of dumplings on our self-guided NYC food tour: soup, pork, banana, and pumpkin.
 Naturally my favorite were the soup dumplings (pork with chicken broth) because I’m obsessed with soup dumplings, but all of the others were fantastic, too.
 The banana and the pumpkin were both sweet dumplings, like dessert sweet.
 Two of us favored the banana and one of us favored the pumpkin, but all were good.
 You can try both banana and pumpkin by ordering the dessert sampler.

 Obscura Antiques & Oddities